 Junior Anthony Miller of Dell Rapids said, “Every town has unique water problems—these green areas serve both functional and aesthetic purposes in a landscape design.”

-In her commercial property design, Allie Rea, a junior from Tea, used rain gardens both to capture storm runoff and to serve as a buffer between the street and the sidewalk.
+Allie Rea, a junior from Tea, used rain gardens both to capture storm runoff and to serve as a buffer between the street and the sidewalk in her commercial property design.
 Reducing the amount of water flowing over the sidewalk also increases pedestrian safety, she noted.

 “It’s important to manage the stormwater on-site rather than simply sending it down the creek,” said junior Kent TeVelde of Lynden, Washington.
 “Green drainage can help filter pollutants, such as oil and gas, from a parking lot, rather than letting them go down the river.
 It helps improve the ecosystem,” Donovan Wilson, a junior from Alcester, said.

-The student design projects “will give residents, business, developers and city officials a visual on what the various ‘tools in the green infrastructure toolbox’ could look like,” Bergstrom said.
-The research project will conclude in December.
+In December, the students showcased their designs at an open house.
+The student design projects “give residents, business, developers and city officials a visual on what the various ‘tools in the green infrastructure toolbox’ could look like,” Bergstrom said.